signifyd/magento1/docs/PAYMENT-DETAILS.md

 ## Overview

-The functionality tries to fetch as much as possible out of these payment information:
+The extension will try to fetch the following payment data:

 - AVS Response Code
 - CVV Response Code